 Hibiya Park is awesome, there is always something happening there, plus there are lots of different areas and lighting conditions.
 When I first moved to Japan, I started learning the language.
 One of the sentences I had to repeat was, “Hibiya Dori doko desu ka?”, where is Hibiya Road?
 I didn’t realize it was a real place.
 When I finally got to Japan and was standing on the actual street I was so excited.
 I shouted, “Hibiya Dori KOKO DESU!!!!”, here is Hibiya Road!!!
 I still do it every time I am there, even if it is just in my head.

-Anyway as I don’t have the G-III with me right now, so I am tempted to keep this, but I do have the G-III even if it is not in my hand.
+Keep or Sell: I am tempted to keep this, but I do have the G-III.
 So really I don’t need it, do I?
 I just want it.
-Ok, I will put it for sale and hope that it doesn’t sell for a while 🙂